c8r/micro-react/README.md

 ## Response Object

-The Node.js http response object is passed as `props.req`.
+The Node.js http response object is passed as `props.res`.
 This can be used to set headers if you want to, for example, change the content type to `image/svg+xml`.

 ```jsx